 In most major stores you will find a “sweep schedule” or an “inspection schedule”, they do this in order to monitor their floors and they will tell you that they do this in order to protect their customers.
 But, the truth is they also do this to protect themselves from potential lawsuits and potential liability in the event a spill leads to an injury.
 However, in most states they are allowed reasonable time to address the issue.
 But, often times the issue is overlooked, or not handled in that reasonable window of time, which may lead to a fall.
 In these instances you need to gather as much as evidence as possible and contact a California premises liability attorney for further assistance.
 Stores have video surveillance that needs to be stored and protected, as this will show when the area was last inspected that area prior to a fall.
 Additionally, this footage may also show the actual incident itself, which can become incredibly important should the case go to trial.

 Contact a California Premises Liability Attorney

 It is also important to understand that premises liability is not only applicable on commercial properties and business entities.
 Indeed, residential properties are also included.
 Studies have shown that the most sued entities are condominium and apartment complexes.
 Even private homes can be classed as liable.
-Should you have any additional questions or concerns regarding slip and fall accidents, or any other injury causing event please contact the a skilled California premises liability attorney at Travis G. Black, Inc for your free consultation.
+Should you have any additional questions or concerns regarding slip and fall accidents, or any other injury causing event please contact the a skilled California premises liability attorney at Travis Black Law for your free consultation.